pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

-Also, you can pass different :class:`DataFrame` or :class:`Series` for ``table`` keyword.
+Also, you can pass a different :class:`DataFrame` or :class:`Series` to the ``table`` keyword.
 The data will be drawn as displayed in print method (not transposed automatically).
-If required, it should be transposed manually as below example.
+If required, it should be transposed manually as seen in the example below.

 .. ipython:: python